 UNALLOCATED CORPORATE OVERHEAD.
-Unallocated corporate overhead, which consists of various corporate expenses, was \$2.7 million for the first three months of 2000, an increase of \$0.8 million, or 42.1%, compared to \$1.9 million for the first three months of 1999.
+Unallocated corporate overhead, which consists of various corporate expenses, was \$2.6 million for the first three months of 2000, an increase of \$1.2 million, compared to \$1.4 million for the first three months of 1999.

 AMORTIZATION OF GOODWILL AND OTHER INTANGIBLES.
 Amortization of goodwill and other intangibles for the first three months of 2000 was \$0.9 million, an increase of \$0.5 million from \$0.4 million for the first three months of 1999.
-The increase was due to the effect of additional amortization of intangibles resulting from our Sierra Biomedical acquisition.
+The increase was due to the effect of additional amortization of intangibles resulting from our Sierra acquisition.